What is Outfit Journaling?

 Questions, answered.

-What should I write in an outfit journal entry?
+What should I track in my outfit journal?